CoreMedia/feedback-hub-adapter-acrolinx/README.md

 for you.

-Each project in our Labs platform is an extra feature to be used with CoreMedia, including extensions, tools and 3rd party integrations.
+Each project in our Labs platform is an extra feature to be used with CoreMedia, including extensions, plugins, tools and 3rd party integrations.
 We provide some test data and explanatory videos for non-customers and for insiders there is open-source code and instructions on integrating the feature into your CoreMedia workspace.